RoTak00/paw-proiect/README.md

 _24.05.2026 - Takacs Robert_

-- Implement functionality for tools that need extra input (Color Space Transformation and Resize)
+- Implement functionality for tools that need extra input (Color Space Transformation and Resize), or offer extra output (Text Detection)
 - Better error handling if tool fails
 - Removed aspect ratio requirement of resize
+- Extra checks on file upload (file type and MIME type in the backend)
+- Auto-scrolling to the results once a file finishes